 - Middle and high school students may register for one or both STEAM camps.

-- In order to be officially registered for the camp(s), the completed registration form(s), permission slip, photo release form, and appropriate payment must all be received by or before the registration deadline of Friday, July 7, 2017.
+- In order to be officially registered for the camp(s), the completed registration form(s), permission slip, photo release form, and appropriate payment must all be received by or before the registration deadline of Friday, July 5, 2019.
+Note that camp sessions tend to fill prior to July.
 Please see registration form at the bottom of the page.

 Frequently Asked Questions